[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 Notre Dame Cathedral

 This church is the oldest north of Mexico and has been on this site in one form or another since 1647.
-At Christmas time it hosts concerts and midnight mass.
+At Christmas time, it hosts concerts and midnight mass.
 We have been a few times to midnight mass on Christmas Eve.
-It is standing room only, but you can hear the glorious music even from the courtyard.
+It is only standing room, but you can hear the glorious music from the courtyard.

 Ice skating in Quebec City